liadlevy/CTFlearn/Forensics.md

 flag: **flag{eat_more_oreos}**

-## Milk's Best Friend
+## A CAPture of a Flag
-step 1 - downlad the picture:
+step 1 - downlad the pcap:

 step 2 - open wireshark:
 we can see there is a msg encoded with base64.. this is suspicious. let's decode it ZmxhZ3tBRmxhZ0luUENBUH0=